GoogleCloudPlatform/anthos-service-mesh-samples/docs/setup/README.md

  >  asm_revision: The name of the installed managed ASM revision.
     wait: An output to use when depending on the ASM installation finishing.

-`terraform apply` will take 5 minutes to provision on GCP
+`terraform apply` will take a few minutes to provision on GCP

 ## Verify Anthos Service Mesh Installation
 ### 1. Verify that your GKE Cluster membership to a `Fleet` was successful